SumiSastri/GraphQL-MongoDB/packages/docs/graphql/server-side/graphQL-queries.md

 Operation Name - unique name for the query keyword is `query` this is an anonymous query, you can also have unique named queries

-Fields -  query fields are a plain object strongly typed and can reference the types set in the schema.
+Fields -  query fields are a plain object strongly typed and can reference the types set in the schema and is identified by a an ID

 Args (arguements) - these are the params of the query - the id or the specific key-value pairs your need in a list

-Resolver function - in the run-time environment resolves the request in the request header and returns the data requested
+Resolver function - in the run-time environment resolves the request in the request header and returns the data requested from the parent type - the first param of the function

 __Other fields__

-Alias - if there are arguements with the same name, you need to create an alias to avoid errors
+Alias - if there are arguments with the same name, you need to create an alias to avoid errors

 Fragments - reusable units (similar to functions - build sets of fields that you can use in mutliple queries) notated with 3 dots like the spread operator in JavaScript